X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 JMP [$2034]      [abs]      DC  3   6           ........ .
 ```

-Jump to a differnent address in memory, continuing program execution at the
+Jump to a different address in memory, continuing program execution at the
 specified address.
 JML accepts a 24-bit address, allowing the program to change
 program banks.